 It was designed for smooth airport floors, the back of a cab and even smoother shinier hotel lobbies of four or five stars.
 With that in mind I can’t be too harsh.
 However you’d expect the wheels to be designed to withstand some degree of use.

-Apparently ‘wear and tear’ are not covered by the warranty only a manufacturing defect but how do you know if it was one or not?
+Apparently ‘wear and tear’ are not covered by the warranty only a manufacturing defect but how do you know if it is one or not?
 The added problem that in the UK they only have stores in London and Basingstoke means I’m probably better off just buying a new bag.

 AM are in the same company as SAMSON and are thus not cheap.
 It replaced my non brand bag purchased from a store in London a decade earlier which though it had its fair share of wear and tear had no issues with the wheels.
 As you may imagine that’s always been my main worry.
 What if something happened to the wheels?
 Would I be able to carry it?